Yusron Bahauddin Ambary: Career

 Upon serving in Kuala Lumpur, on 3 January 2020 Yusron was installed as the director for public diplomacy in the foreign ministry.
 On 29 May 2023, he was appointed as the consul general for Indonesia in Jeddah.
 He was responsible for managing one of the busiest consular offices due to the city's proximity to Mecca and Medina.
 During his tenure, he coordinated operational efforts for Indonesian pilgrims during Hajj and Umrah seasons, dealing with logistics, health, and legal protection, and provided assistance and legal protection for Indonesian citizens and migrant workers living in the region.
 In addition to his responsibilities as consul general, he was also designated as permanent representative to the Organization of Islamic Cooperation, where he presented his credentials to the Secretary General of the Organization of Islamic Cooperation, Hissein Brahim Taha, on 10 September 2023.

-Yusron was nominated for ambassador to Algeria by President Prabowo Subianto in July 2025.
-His nomination was approved by the House of Representatives in a session on 8 July 2025.
+On 2 July 2026, the foreign ministry secretary general Denny Abdi instructed Yusron to be present in Jakarta for his vetting as candidate for ambassador to Algeria.
+At that time, he was in Jeddah to manage state visit by president Prabowo Subianto, which lasted from 1 to 3 July.
+His nomination was approved by the House of Representatives in a session on 8 July 2025, and the Algerian government confirmed his appointment in October 2025 shortly after Yusron finished orientation programme for ambassadors.

+Yusron was sworn in as ambassador on 19 December 2025 and received his credentials on 3 February 2026.
+Despite already receiving his credentials, the foreign ministry instructed Yusron to remain in Jeddah until the end of the hajj season, which concluded with the departure of the last wave of Indonesian hajj pilgrims in May 2026.
+Before his arrival in Algeria on 5 July, on 15 April 2026 Yusron met with Algeria's ambassador to Indonesia in Jakarta to review the current state of bilateral relations between the two countries.
+He received his duties from chargés d'affaires ad interim Muhammad Syafri on 6 July 2026 before handing over copies of his credentials to Algeria's foreign minister Ahmed Attaf exactly a week later.
+On 31 August 2026, Yusron officially presented his credentials to president Abdelmadjid Tebboune.